COVID-19 travel regulations for stroke survivors

-A stroke can have an impact on many aspects of your life, including when you’re able to travel again.
+A stroke can impact many aspects of your life.
+This includes when you’re able to holiday abroad again – especially by plane.

-The NHS and the Stroke Association advise that if you have had a stroke you should not fly for two weeks.
+The NHS and the Stroke Association advised stroke survivors to not fly for two weeks.

 In more severe cases, patients may have to avoid flying for three months.